mishelashala/zettelkasten/sources/Code Complete 2.md

 - Nevison, John M. 1978. [[The Little Book of BASIC Style]].
 Reading, MA: Addison-Wesley.
 - Newcomer, Joseph M. 2000. "[[Optimization.
 Your Worst Enemy]]," May 2000, www.flounder.com/optimization.htm.
 - Norcio, A. F. 1982. "[[Indentation, Documentation and Programmer Comprehension]]." [[Proceedings.
 Human Factors in Computer Systems]], March 15-17, 1982, Gaithersburg, MD: 118-20.
+- Norman, Donald A. 1988. [[The Psychology of Everyday Things]].
+New York, NY: Basic Books.
+(Also published in paperback as The Design of Everyday Things.
+New York, NY: Doubleday, 1990.)
+- Oman, Paul and Shari Lawrence Pfleeger, eds.
+1996. [[Applying Software Metrics]].
+Los Alamitos, CA: IEEE Computer Society Press.
+- Oman, Paul W., and Curtis R. Cook.
+1990a. "[[The Book Paradigm for Improved Maintenance]]."
+IEEE Software, January, 39-45.
+- Oman, Paul W., and Curtis R. Cook.
+1990b. "[[Typographic Style Is More Than Cosmetic]]."
+Communications of the ACM 33, no. 5 (May): 506-20.
+- Ostrand, Thomas J., and Elaine J. Weyuker.
+1984. "[[Collecting and Categorizing Software Error Data in an Industrial Environment]]."
+Journal of Systems and Software 4, no. 4 (November): 289-300.
+- Page-Jones, Meilir.
+2000. [[Fundamentals of Object-Oriented Design in UML]].
+Boston, MA: Addison-Wesley.
+- Page-Jones, Meilir.
+1988. [[The Practical Guide to Structured Systems Design]].
+Englewood Cliffs, NJ: Yourdon Press.
+- Parikh, G., and N. Zvegintzov, eds.
+1983. [[Tutorial on Software Maintenance]].
+Los Alamitos, CA: IEEE Computer Society Press.
+- Parikh, Girish.
+1986. [[Handbook of Software Maintenance]].
+New York, NY: John Wiley & Sons.
+- Parnas, David L. 1972. "[[On the Criteria to Be Used in Decomposing Systems into Modules]]."
+Communications of the ACM 5, no. 12 (December): 1053-58.
+- Parnas, David L. 1976. "[[On the Design and Development of Program Families]]."
+IEEE Transactions on Software Engineer-ing SE-2, 1 (March): 1-9.
+- Parnas, David L. 1979. "[[Designing Software for Ease of Extension and Contraction]]."
+IEEE Transactions on Software Engineer-ing SE-5, no. 2 (March): 128-38.
+- Parnas, David L. 1999. "[[ACM Fellow Profile.
+David Lorge Parnas]]," ACM Software Engineering Notes, May 1999, 10-14.
+- Parnas, David L., and Paul C. Clements.
+1986. "[[A Rational Design Process.
+How and Why to Fake It]]."
+IEEE Transactions on Software Engineering SE-12, no. 2 (February): 251-57.
+- Parnas, David L., Paul C. Clements, and D M. Weiss.
+1985. "[[The Modular Structure of Complex Systems]]."
+IEEE Transactions on Software Engineering SE-11, no. 3 (March): 259-66.
+- Perrott, Pamela.
+2004.
+Private communication.
+- Peters, L. J., and L. L. Tripp.
+1976. "[[Is Software Design Wicked]]" Datamation, Vol. 22, No. 5 (May 1976), 127-136.
+- Peters, Lawrence J. 1981. [[Handbook of Software Design.
+Methods and Techniques]].
+New York, NY: Yourdon Press.
+- Peters, Lawrence J., and Leonard L. Tripp.
+1977. "[[Comparing Software Design Methodologies]]."
+Datamation, Novem-ber, 89-94.
+- Peters, Tom.
+1987. [[Thriving on Chaos.
+Handbook for a Management Revolution]].
+New York, NY: Knopf.
+- Petroski, Henry.
+1994. [[Design Paradigms.
+Case Histories of Error and Judgment in Engineering]].
+Cambridge, U.K.: Cambridge University Press.
+- Pietrasanta, Alfred M. 1990. "[[Alfred M. Pietrasanta on Improving the Software Process]]."
+Software Engineering: Tools, Techniques, Practices 1, no. 1 (May/ June): 29-34.
+- Pietrasanta, Alfred M. 1991a. "[[A Strategy for Software Process Improvement]]."
+Ninth Annual Pacific Northwest Software Quality Conference, October 7-8, 1991.
+Oregon Convention Center, Portland, OR
+- Pietrasanta, Alfred M. 1991b. "[[Implementing Software Engineering in IBM]]."
+Keynote address.
+Ninth Annual Pacific Northwest Software Quality Conference, October 7-8, 1991.
+Oregon Convention Center, Portland, OR.
+- Pigoski, Thomas M. 1997. [[Practical Software Maintenance]].
+New York, NY: John Wiley & Sons.
+- Pirsig, Robert M. 1974. [[Zen and the Art of Motorcycle Maintenance.
+An Inquiry into Values]].
+William Morrow.
+- Plauger, P. J. 1988. "[[A Designer's Bibliography]]."
+Computer Language, July, 17-22.
+- Plauger, P.J.
+1993. [[Programming on Purpose.
+Essays on Software Design]].
+New York, NY: Prentice Hall.
+- Plum, Thomas.
+1984. [[C Programming Guidelines]].
+Cardiff, NJ: Plum Hall.
+- Polya, G. 1957. [[How to Solve It.
+A New Aspect of Mathematical Method, 2d ed]].
+Princeton, NJ: Princeton University Press.
+- Post, Ed.
+1983. "[[Real Programmers Don't Use Pascal]]," Datamation, July 1983, 263-265.
+- Prechelt, Lutz.
+2000. "[[An Empirical Comparison of Seven Programming Languages]]," IEEE Computer, October 2000, 23-29.
+- Pressman, Roger S. 1987. [[Software Engineering.
+A Practitioner's Approach]].
+New York, NY: McGraw-Hill.
+- Pressman, Roger S. 1988. [[Making Software Engineering Happen.
+A Guide for Instituting the Technology]].
+Englewood Cliffs, NJ: Prentice Hall.
+- Putnam, Lawrence H. 2000. "[[Familiar Metric Management - Effort, Development Time, and Defects Interact]]."
+Downloadable from www.qsm.com.
+- Putnam, Lawrence H., and Ware Myers.
+1992. [[Measures for Excellence.
+Reliable Software On Time, Within Budget]].
+Engle-wood Cliffs, NJ: Yourdon Press, 1992.
+- Putnam, Lawrence H., and Ware Myers.
+1997. [[Industrial Strength Software.
+Effective Management Using Measurement]].
+Washington, DC: IEEE Computer Society Press.
+- Putnam, Lawrence H., and Ware Myers.
+2000. "[[What We Have Learned]]."
+Downloadable from www.qsm.com, June 2000.
+- Raghavan, Sridhar A., and Donald R. Chand 1989. "[[Diffusing Software-Engineering Methods]]."
+IEEE Software, July, 81-90.
+- Ramsey, H. Rudy, Michael E. Atwood, and James R. Van Doren.
+1983. "[[Flowcharts Versus Program Design Languages.
+An Experimental Comparison]]."
+Communications of the ACM 26, no. 6 (June): 445-49.
+- Ratliff, Wayne.
+1987. [[Interview in Solution System]].
+Raymond, E. S. 2000.
+"The Cathedral and the Bazaar," www.catb.org/~est/writings/cathedral-bazaar.
+- Raymond, Eric S. 2004. [[The Art of Unix Programming]].
+Boston, MA: Addison-Wesley.
+- Rees, Michael J. 1982. "[[Automatic Assessment Aids for Pascal Programs]]."
+ACM Sig-plan Notices 17, no. 10 (October): 33-42.
+- Reifer, Donald.
+2002. "[[How to Get the Most Out of Extreme Programming/Agile Methods]]," Proceedings, XP/Agile Universe 2002.
+New York, NY: Springer; 185-196.
+- Reingold, Edward M., and Wilfred J. Hansen.
+1983. [[Data Structures]].
+Boston, MA: Little, Brown.
+- Rettig, Marc.
+1991. "[[Testing Made Palatable]]."
+Communications of the ACM 34, no. 5 (May): 25-29.
+- Riel, Arthur J, 1996. [[Object-Oriented Design Heuristics]].
+Reading, MA: Addison-Wesley.
+- Rittel, Horst, and Melvin Webber.
+1973 "[[Dilemmas in a General Theory of Planning]]."
+Policy Sciences 4:155-69.
+- Robertson, Suzanne, and James Robertson 1999. [[Mastering the Requirements Process]].
+Reading, MA: Addison-Wesley.